robertmuth/Cwerg/Docs/ast.md

 * fini [FLAG]: run function at shutdown
 * pub [FLAG]: has public visibility
 * extern [FLAG]: is external function (empty body)
+* polymorphic [FLAG]: function definition or call is polymorphic
 * name [STR]: name of the object
 * params [LIST]: function parameters and/or comments
 * result [NODE]: return type